pwyq/blog/_includes/_about/en.md

 4. Favourite colors are blue and green.
 Must be these two together, can't choose only one.
 5. I practised martial art for 7 years when I was a kid, cause my mom thought I was too weak at that time.
 6. I love pencil sketching, oh I love it.
 7. ~~I don't drink coffee; as one drink can make me awake for two days.~~ GIVE ME COFFEE!
+MORE!
 8. Finished *Friends* in two weeks; can't recall anything right now though.
 9. My longest underwater swimming distance nears 30 meters, created at middle school.
 But haven't got a chance to a swimming pool after that.
 10. My initial choice for college's major wasn't ECE; I changed that until I actually entered college.